 Salmonellosis is a bacterial infection generally transmitted through ingestion of contaminated food or water.
 Salmonellosis can also be transmitted by direct contact with an infected human or animal.
 Salmonella bacteria are commonly found in food products and are carried by many domestic animals.
 Every year, approximately 40,000 cases of salmonellosis are reported in the United States.
 Because many milder cases are not diagnosed or reported, the actual number of infections may be thirty or more times greater.
 Salmonellosis is more common in the summer than winter.
 Children are the most likely to get salmonellosis.
-Young children, the elderly, and the immunocompromised are the most likely to have severe infections.
+Young children, the elderly, and immunocompromised are most likely to have severe infections.
 It is estimated that approximately 600 persons die each year with acute salmonellosis.

-During 2006, there were 31 cases of Salmonellosis reported in Davis County, a decrease from the 63 cases reported in 2005.
+During 2007, there were 24 cases of Salmonellosis reported in Davis County, a decrease from the 31 cases reported in 2006.